Skip to Main Content

 Expiration Date

-Did you purchase shares of Nike, Inc. prior to the Class Period?
+Did you purchase shares of NIKE, Inc. prior to the Class Period?

-Are you a current or former employee of Nike, Inc.?
+Are you a current or former employee of NIKE, Inc.?

 The submission of this form does not create an attorney-client relationship, nor an obligation on the part of Kessler Topaz or you to file a lead plaintiff motion in this matter.
 Any information you submit will be maintained as confidential.
 If Kessler Topaz, in its sole discretion, believes that you might be an appropriate lead plaintiff candidate, Kessler Topaz will contact you to discuss the matter and whether to establish an attorney client relationship.
 By signing this form you are authorizing us to contact you regarding this case and/or future cases.